 Recommended holiday lettings on Bribie Island

-Rent a holiday apartment, home or cottage on Bribie Island: from $49 per night
+Rent a holiday home, apartment or cottage on Bribie Island from just $63 per night

 Best holiday homes with a patio or terrace

 Recommended pet-friendly holiday lettings

 You can see our climate diagram above.
 This year, January will have higher average temperatures.
 On the contrary, the coolest month is July.
 The rainiest month is January while the driest month is August.

 Enjoy Beaches and Barbecues with Bribie Island Holiday Lettings

 Bribie Island is one of three sleepy islands situated off the coast of Moreton Bay in Queensland, Australia.
 Low-key apartments typify holiday rentals on the island, where guests can spend their days hopping between the swimming pool and the beach and cook up an authentic Aussie barbecue in the evenings.
 In addition to the area's natural beauty, regular markets, charming restaurants, and a select number of excellent museums are just some of the highlights to expore.

 This charming island off the coast of mainland Queensland is a foodie haven.
 For dinner, dine on seafood caught that morning or tuck into hearty bowls of authentic Indian curries—Bribie Island has it all.
 There's even a popular fast food joint for when the mood takes you.
 You'll also be spoiled for choice for casual daytime bites.
 Sue's Cafe and Takeaway and Sylvan Beach Seafood Cafe are just two options, both of them budget-friendly and serving dishes the kids will love.